CMU-17-214/f2024/assignments/hw5.md

 * [ ] [10 points] The backend code makes use of concurrency to speed up computations for analyzing images with the Google Cloud API.
 * [ ] [10 points] The backend code can process multiple jobs concurrently.
 * [ ] [10 points] The backend successfully completes computations and provides the results through the API.
-* [ ] [5 points] The backend rejects additional new jobs when processing 5 jobs concurrently with HTTP error code 503
+* [ ] [10 points] The backend rejects additional new jobs when processing 5 jobs concurrently with HTTP error code 503
-* [ ] [5 points] The backend correctly limits concurrency to at most 5 concurrent requests each to Wikipedia and Google.
+* [ ] [10 points] The backend correctly limits concurrency to at most 5 concurrent requests each to Wikipedia and Google.
-* [ ] [5 points] The backend can process images after images are identified from a topic, independent of other topics also to be analyzed.
+* [ ] [10 points] The backend can process images after images are identified from a topic, independent of other topics also to be analyzed.

 Error handling:

 * [ ] [5 points] The backend implements a retry mechanism for failed Wikipedia and Google connections, that makes two more attempts with a one second wait after each failed attempt.
 * [ ] [5 points] The backend recovers gracefully from failed Wikipedia and Google connections, reporting an error message to the client.
 Errors do not reduce the ability to perform work concurrently.

-Frontend:

-* [ ] [5 points] The frontend supports incremental loading of results
-* [ ] [5 points] The frontend shows a progress bar while results are loaded
-* [ ] [5 points] The frontend shows errors from the backend if computations fail

 Others:

-* [ ] [10 points] The frontend and backend code compiles on GitHub Actions.
+* [ ] [10 points] The backend code compiles on GitHub Actions.
 * [ ] [5 points] Commit messages are reasonably cohesive and have reasonable messages.
 * [ ] [5 points] The code is free of severe readability and style issues.